amperity/amperity-docs/shared/terms.rst

 .. term-state-start

-The state or province that is associated with the location of an individual customer record.
+The state or province that is associated with the location of a customer.

 .. term-state-end